-An ISO neck profile refers specifically to the front end geometry of a semi-trailer, particularly the skid plate length, chassis angle behind the skid plate, and the position of the landing legs, as defined within the broader scope of ISO 1726-1.
-The term "ISO neck" is a common shorthand used in the industry, but it only represents part of the full ISO-defined envelope governing tractor-trailer compatibility.
+An ISO neck profile refers to the front-end geometry of a semi-trailer — specifically the skid plate length, chassis angle behind the skid plate, and the position of the landing legs — as defined within ISO 1726-1.
+The term "ISO neck" is an industry shorthand, but it only covers part of the broader ISO-defined envelope used to ensure compatibility between trailers and standard tractor units.

-The full ISO 1726 standard sets out a wide range of dimensional requirements to ensure safe coupling and articulation between a trailer and any standard tractor unit.
-This includes not just the trailer neck, but also the critical clearance zones between the rear of the tractor cab and the front bulkhead or equipment on the trailer, helping to prevent mechanical fouling during tight manoeuvres.
+ISO 1726 sets out critical dimensions that help maintain safe coupling and articulation.
+This includes not only the trailer neck but also key clearance zones between the rear of the tractor cab and the trailer front, helping to prevent mechanical fouling during tight manoeuvres.

 - Safe articulation with standard tractor units